infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_understandable_android.md

 - the default language of the app is hardcoded and it is impossible to change it

+#### Additional notes

+This guideline covers point 3.1.1 Language of Page - Level A of the WCAG standard.

+⎯

 ## Predictable

 _Make mobile apps appear and operate in predictable ways._